invrs-io/leaderboard/README.md

 The leaderboard repo tracks solutions to [invrs-gym](https://github.com/invrs-io/gym) challenges.

-Solutions are the `params` which are passed to the `response` method of the component associated wit an gym challenge.
+Solutions are the `params` which are passed to the `response` method of the component associated with a gym challenge.
 They can be saved to json format by,

 ```python
 from totypes import json_utils